Arun9739/Go-Python/Data Structures/Stack/README.md

 ## Programs :

 ### [Simple Stack](https://github.com/Arun9739/Go-Python/blob/main/Data%20Structures/Stack/SimpleStack.py)
-- This is the simple program where stack of integer elemnts is taken
+- This is the simple program where stack of integer elements is taken
 - In this program, we can see push, pop and display functions performed on the stack.